 One of the most exciting things about cannabis is that we are learning new things about this wonderful plant every day.
 This new information not only changes the way we understand cannabis plants, it requires that we change the way we talk about cannabis.
-If you haven’t noticed, the cannabis industry is trying to move away from the words Indica and Sativa.
+If you haven’t noticed, the cannabis industry is trying to move away from the Indica vs Sativa.
 There are many legitimate reasons for us to want to move away from these terms; unfortunately, Indica and Sativa hold a large space in the cannabis culture and carry a lot of meaning.
 Finding a replacement for them is no small task — let alone convincing people to use them.
 So, before we can honestly talk about creating replacements for these words, it is important we spend some time addressing what Indica and Sativa have meant up to this point.

 The First Thing You Learn

-If you are like me, the first thing you learned about cannabis is that there are two different types — Indica and Sativa.
+If you are like me, the first thing you learned about cannabis is that there are two different types — Indica vs Sativa.
 When I started in the cannabis industry, I was taught that Cannabis Sativa plants are different from Cannabis Indica plants in how they look and how they make you feel.
 If you want to get technical with the language, they are going to have different phenotypes (physical characteristics) and chemotypes (the chemical profile that dictates effect).
 I was told that Sativa plants are tall and thin.
 The plant takes longer to mature and produces wispy flowers.
 Indica plants, I was told, are short and stocky.
 They reach maturity quicker than Sativa plants and produce flowers that are dense.
 Sativas offer uplifting and energetic effects, and Indica products produce effects that are sedative.
-When you breed the two types together, you get a third type of plant called a Hybrid, and the physical characteristics and chemistry of the plant fall somewhere in the middle.
+When you breed the two types together, you get a third type of plant called a Hybrid, and the physical characteristics and chemistry of the plant fall somewhere in the middle with varying effects.

 Species Of Cannabis

 Now, if you really want to nerd out about cannabis, I recommend reading Cannabis: Evolution and Ethnobotany by Merlin and Clarke.
 This book is a great resource for understanding where cannabis came from, how it evolved and moved around the world, and how it is classified.
 From a botanist’s perspective, Indica and Sativa are two different species of cannabis.
 Sativa is the word used to classify hemp varietals.
 Hemp produces very low levels of THC and is used mostly for making food, fiber, and CBD products.
 The Indica dominant varieties are known as the “drug-type” plants.
-These are the marijuana strains you will find at your cannabis shop, and they offer high levels of THC and CBD.
+These are the medical marijuana or cannabis strains you will find at your dispensary, and they offer high levels of THC and CBD.

 So, within this framework, all of the cannabis you are going to find in a cannabis shop is technically Indica.
 The “Sativa” that is being sold to you is actually a subspecies of Indica that is defined by its narrow-leaves, wispy buds, and tall plant structure.
 The “Indica” you find at a shop is the broad-leaf subspecies of Indica.
 This subspecies is short and produces dense flowers.
 Sound familiar?